-Umbridge’s RulesIt’s safe to say that almost every Harry Potter fan remembers Umbridge, not because of how amazing she was but, in fact, due to how annoying and hated she is among the Harry Potter community.
+Umbridge’s RulesIt’s safe to say that almost every Harry Potter fan remembers Umbridge, due to how annoying and hated she is among the Harry Potter community.

 When she first appeared in Harry Potter and Order of the Phoenix, she made sure to make life a living hell for students of Hogwarts by introducing many rules that pretty much filled up an entire wall.
 Well, if you visit the Potions class, then there is actually a wall that makes a reference to all of those ridiculous rules that Umbridge created.

 The rules in the game are relatively more reasonable, stating things like “No Magic in the Corridors,” “Brooms belong on the Pitch,” and even “Not all beasts make Good Pets,” with an image of a spider on the hanging.
 Perhaps a reference to Hagrid’s Aragog wolf spider or just giant spiders in general.